-Diagnostic error messages describe an existing condition that requires consideration, but does not warrant termination of the command.
+Diagnostic error messages describe an existing condition that requires consideration but does not warrant termination of the command.
 When a hardware error is suspected, examine the system error log to determine the device and error type.
 Diagnostic messages are displayed at the user terminal in the format:

-'''

-%LBR -- DIAG - message
+%LBR -- \DIAG\ - message

-'''

 Fatal error messages describe a condition that caused LBR to stop processing a command.
 When this occurs, LBR returns to the appropriate command level.
-For example, if the command is entered in response to the CCL command, i.e., then, LBR issues the fatal error message and exits.
-If, however, the command is entered in response to the LBR prompt, i.e.,
+For example, if the command is entered in response to the CCL command, that is, then LBR issues the fatal error message and exits.
+If, however, the command is entered in response to the LBR prompt, that is,